Corporate Body

 Summary

-The CSIRO's Chemical Physics Section was granted Divisional Status in the late 1950s.
-The Division of Chemical Physics conducted research into the techniques and instruments of Chemical Physics, such as spectroscopy and diffraction.
-On January 1, 1987, the Division was amalgamated with the Division of Material Science to form the Division of Materials Science & Technology.
+The CSIRO Chemical Physics Section was granted divisional status in the late 1958.
+The CSIRO Division of Chemical Physics conducted research into the techniques and instruments of Chemical Physics, such as spectroscopy and diffraction.
+On January 1, 1987, the Division was amalgamated with the CSIRO Division of Material Science to form the CSIRO Division of Materials Science & Technology.

 Timeline